2nd New Zealand Division: Tunisia

 Following the victory at Alamein, the Eighth Army advanced west through Libya to El Agheila.
-For much of this time, Lieutenant General Bernard Montgomery, the Eighth Army commander since August 1942, was obliged to maintain a relatively small forward force because of the difficulties caused by a very extended supply line and the New Zealand Division was therefore held in reserve at Bardia.
-At the Battle of El Agheila, the New Zealand Division was brought forward with supporting tanks to conduct an outflanking movement while two divisions made a frontal attack.
+For much of this time, Lieutenant general Bernard Montgomery, the Eighth Army commander since August 1942, was obliged to maintain a relatively small forward force because of the difficulties caused by a very extended supply line and the division was therefore held in reserve at Bardia.
+At the Battle of El Agheila, the division was brought forward with supporting tanks to conduct an outflanking movement while two divisions made a frontal attack.
 The battle started on the night of 11 December.
 Looking to preserve his forces, Rommel commenced a withdrawal to Buerat on the 12th.

 The division then formed the left flank of the advancing Eighth Army and on 16 December had an opportunity to trap the retreating Axis forces.
 However, the division's troops were strung out and without anti-tank guns.
 The 15th Panzer Division was therefore able to punch through and secure the line of retreat.

 A further unsuccessful attempt to get to the rear of the withdrawing Axis forces took place at Nofaliya.
 The division then remained in reserve in the Nofaliya area until early January, when it was ordered forward to take part in the final push through Buerat and advance the remaining 200 miles to Tripoli.
 The operation began on 15 January; by 21 January, Tripoli was less than 50 miles ahead.
 However, skilful delaying tactics allowed the Axis forces to withdraw in good order and when leading elements of Eighth Army entered Tripoli in the early morning of 23 January its defenders had left.

 The Eighth Army arrived on the Mareth defensive line on the border with Tunisia shortly after the fall of Tripoli.
-After an unsuccessful attempt to break through the Axis defenses at Mareth, the New Zealand Division was reinforced to form a New Zealand Corps to execute a left hook around the main Axis defenses through the Tebaga Gap.
-The attack was launched on 21 March and the entrance to the gap had been secured after four days fighting but no break through made.
+After an unsuccessful attempt to break through the Axis defenses at Mareth, the division was reinforced to form a New Zealand Corps to execute a left hook around the main Axis defenses through the Tebaga Gap.
+The attack was launched on 21 March and the entrance to the gap had been secured after four days fighting, but no breakthrough was made.
 Further reinforcements from British X Corps were sent to the Tebaga Gap and overall control of the operation transferred to X Corps commander Brian Horrocks.
-Operation Supercharge II was launched on 26 March and by 28 March the main Axis forces on the Mareth Line had been forced to withdraw by the flanking threat from the advancing British 1st Armoured and New Zealand Divisions.
+Operation Supercharge II was launched on 26 March and by 28 March the main Axis forces on the Mareth Line had been forced to withdraw by the flanking threat from the advancing British 1st Armoured and New Zealand Corps.